-Feeling tense, anxious, or struggling to sleep?
 Progressive muscle relaxation offers immediate, scientifically-proven relief that you can access anywhere, anytime.
-Progressive muscle relaxation (PMR) is a systematic, body-focused technique that involves intentionally tensing and then relaxing different muscle groups in a sequential manner.
-This structured practice effectively reduces muscle tension, decreases anxiety, and promotes relaxation by directly intervening in physiological stress responses, facilitating deeper sleep and enhancing emotional grounding through enhanced body awareness.
+This systematic, body-focused technique involves intentionally tensing and then relaxing different muscle groups in a sequential manner, creating a structured approach to stress reduction and emotional regulation.

 Progressive muscle relaxation works through multiple physiological and psychological mechanisms that create profound stress relief and relaxation.